istio/istio.io/_docs/reference/api/mixer/mixer-config.md

  <tr>
   <td><code>subject</code></td>
   <td>string</td>
-  <td>subject is unique for a config type 2 config with the same subject will overwrite each other</td>
+  <td>Optional.
+Subject is unique for a config type.
+2 config with the same subject will overwrite each other</td>
  </tr>
 <a name="istio.mixer.v1.config.ServiceConfig.revision"></a>
  <tr>
   <td><code>revision</code></td>
   <td>string</td>
-  <td>revision of this config.
+  <td>Optional. revision of this config.
 This is assigned by the server</td>
  </tr>
 <a name="istio.mixer.v1.config.ServiceConfig.rules"></a>
  <tr>